 RisksBy Mayo Clinic staff

 Myomectomy has a low complication rate.
-Still, the procedure poses a unique set of challenges for your surgeon.
+Still, the procedure poses a unique set of challenges.
+Risks of myomectomy include:

 Strategies to prevent possible surgical complications

 To minimize risks of myomectomy surgery, your doctor may recommend:

 - Iron supplements.
 If you have iron deficiency anemia from heavy menstrual periods, your doctor might recommend iron supplements to allow you to build up your blood count before surgery.

 - Hormonal treatment.
 Another strategy to correct anemia is hormonal treatment before surgery.
 Your doctor may prescribe a gonadotropin-releasing hormone (Gn-RH) agonist, birth control pills, or other hormonal medication to stop or decrease your menstrual flow.
 When given as therapy, a Gn-RH agonist blocks the production of estrogen and progesterone, stopping menstruation and allowing you to rebuild hemoglobin and iron stores.